 Today Hope College, Western Theological Seminary, and the Michigan Department of Corrections announced a six-year renewable agreement to offer a Hope BA at Muskegon Correctional Facility.
 Read more about it here>>

-The Hope-Western Prison Education Program has been operating in a non-credit mode since March 2018.
-The 20 students in the program’s first cohort have taken six courses and engaged in two book studies in this pilot phase of the program.
-Here is what we’ve learned:
+The Hope-Western Prison Education Program operated in a non-credit mode from March 2018 through July 2021.
+The 20 students in the program’s first cohort took six courses and engaged in two book studies in this pilot phase of the program.
+Here is what we learned:

 Proposition 1: Incarcerated men serving long sentences are capable of successfully completing college-level coursework.

 Proposition 2: Incarcerated students can competently read, reflect critically, speak powerfully, and write cogently about challenging texts.

 Proposition 3: Incarcerated students are capable of generative thinking and creative expression in different genres.

 Proposition 4: Incarcerated students are capable of enlarging their imaginations for lives marked by significant personal, intellectual, and spiritual transformation.

 Proposition 5: Traditional WTS and Hope students are interested and capable teaching assistants, and are deeply impacted by the experience.

 Proposition 6: There is a high demand for the program.